ToomasMolder/X-road-scripts/monitor/docs/system_architecture.md

 ![System overview](img/system_overview.png "System overview")

 The following sections describes each of these modules.

 ## Operational specifications

+### Data flow expectation

+* It is expected to have maximum 1 billion (1 000 000 000) X-Road v6 service calls (queries) in production environment in 1 year period
+* Each query log might collected from both query partners (Client and Producer), id est maximum 2 billion (2 000 000 000) X-Road v6 service call logs in production environment in 1 year period:
+  * 165 000 000 logs per month
+  * 40 000 000 logs per week
+  * 5 500 000 logs per day
+  * 231 000 logs per hour
+  * 60 000 logs per 15 minute
+* Each of log records in JSON-format takes approximately 1 KB (one kilobyte).
+* Each query log is uploaded into MongoDB as 'raw_messages' and after correction kept there as 'clean_data'.
+Raw messages are purged periodically.
+Alternatively, log might kept in Collector HDD as disk file and loaded into system from there.
+* Each query log is published in PostgreSQL as open-data after anonymization.

+### Database operational specifications

-* MongoDB shall retain 1 year data in disk memory
+* MongoDB shall retain 1 year data in disk memory.
-* MongoDB shall retain 1 week data in RAM memory for efficient query
+* MongoDB shall retain 1 week data in RAM memory for efficient query.
-* MongoDB shall run in a replication set for availability
+* MongoDB shall run in a replication set for availability.
 * PostgreSQL shall retain 1 year of public available data.

+### Modules operational specifications

-* Collector: runs every 15m, creates list of security servers according to global configuration, collects data from security servers, stores raw data into MongoDB or into HDD
+* Collector: runs every 15 min, collect recent data from security servers.
-* Corrector: runs every 15m, removes possible duplicates from raw data in MongoDB, does simple calculations about durations and stores clean data into MongoDB
+* Corrector: runs every 15m, use recent data in MongoDB.
-* Analyzer: runs every day, finds errors and possible anomalies (incidents) from clean data in MongoDB, uses MongoDB and local cache in HDD
+* Analyzer: runs every hour, uses MongoDB and local cache in disk.
-* Reports creator: runs every day, creates usage reports based on clean data in MongoDB, uses MongoDB, stores reports in HDD, syncs them remotely into public site and sends emails to customers about them
+* Report creator: runs every day, uses MongoDB, stores reports in disk.
-* Opendata: runs every day, uses MongoDB recent clean data, uses PostgreSQL as main database.
+* Open Data Module: runs every day, uses MongoDB recent data, uses PostgreSQL as main database.

 ## Database Module

 The Database Module is responsible to store queries data using MongoDB.
 It uses the following configuration:

-#### Description

 ```
 Host: opmon.ci.kit
-System User: opmon
 ```

-#### Hardware Specification
+### Hardware Specification

 ```
 * 64 GB RAM per Node